Counselling (Master, 2 years)

 A particular emphasis will be placed on the broad function and applicability of counselling, and will qualify students for counsellor and advisor jobs within the educational system as well as within other arenas.

 The academic student environment at the Department of Education and Lifelong Learning is characterized by active students.
 The master's programme in Counselling has several compulsory elements (including practical-methodical communication training with video-based counselling interviews, group process course and external practice) which create a close relationship between the students.

 This degree also qualifies for counselling and advisory work in the private and public sectors.
-In the public sector, it provides an excellent foundation for work in the educational psychological counseling service and other counseling and advisory services for instance in the local government, health sector and social sector, depending on the candidate's former education.
+In the public sector, it provides an excellent foundation for work in the educational psychological counselling service and other counselling and advisory services for instance in the local government, health sector and social sector, depending on the candidate's former education.
 In combination with teacher education qualifications, the Master's degree provides highly profound qualifications for school counselling.
 The degree is also relevant for work within the areas special pedagogics and school management, but also in general within human resources management.
 Within project management there is for instance particular need for counselling for interdisciplinary teams.
 Within health, safety and environment, the need for counselling and advice is substantial.
 Advisory skills are important for management tasks such as appraisal interviews, dispute resolution, system thinking, innovation, cooperation training, etc. which are relevant for the public and private sectors.
 In the consultancy industry, the need for counselling and advisory qualifications is major.